Published:

 Last updated (prices):

-Swiss associations can set up their own online shop for merchandise, event tickets and course registrations without any programming knowledge.
-So-called mini-webshops or one-page shops, which are hosted by a payment service provider (PSP) and accept payments via TWINT, credit card, PostFinance and Apple Pay, are ideal for this.
-Setup takes less than an hour, and costs start at zero fixed costs plus transaction fees of approx. 1.3–2.5 % per sale.
+Swiss clubs can set up their own online shop for merchandise, event tickets and course registrations without any programming knowledge.
+So-called mini-webshops or one-page shops are suitable for this purpose, hosted by a payment service provider (PSP) and accepting payments via TWINT, credit card, PostFinance and Apple Pay.
+The setup takes less than an hour, and costs start at zero EUR fixed costs plus transaction fees of approx. 1.3–2.5 % per sale.

-This guide compares the three most common sales channels for associations, shows three concrete use cases (fan shop, ticket shop, course registration) and explains step-by-step how to set up your association shop.
+This guide compares the three most common sales channels for clubs, shows three concrete use cases (fan shop, ticket shop, course registration) and explains step by step how to set up your club shop.

-1. Why having your own association shop makes sense
+1. Why having your own club shop makes sense

-Many associations sell jerseys via WhatsApp message, concert tickets via bank transfer and course slots with a handshake at training.
-This works – until it stops working: orders get lost, payments are missing, the treasurer loses track.
-A simple online shop solves three problems at once: it displays the offer, takes the order and collects the payment – all in one step.
+Many clubs sell jerseys via WhatsApp message, concert tickets via bank transfer and course places with a handshake at training.
+This works – until it doesn't: orders get lost, payments are missing, the treasurer loses track.
+A simple online shop solves three problems at once: It displays the offer, takes the order and collects the payment – all in one step.

-A mini-webshop (also known as a one-page shop) is a single web page with a few products that is directly connected to a payment solution.
-In contrast to a full-fledged e-commerce shop (e.g. WooCommerce, Shopify), a mini-webshop does not require its own domain, hosting or technical maintenance.
-It is ideal for associations selling 3–20 products.
+A mini-webshop (also known as a one-page shop) is a single webpage with a few products that is directly connected to a payment solution.
+In contrast to a full-fledged e-commerce shop (e.g. WooCommerce, Shopify), a mini-webshop does not require its own domain, hosting and technical maintenance.
+It is ideal for clubs selling 3–20 products.

-A football or floorball club offers its members and fans club merchandise: jerseys (EUR 65–85), caps (EUR 25), water bottles (EUR 15) and hoodies (EUR 55).
-In the mini-webshop, buyers select the product, size and colour, enter their address and pay immediately.
-The association receives the order including payment and ships the product or offers pickup at the next home game.
+A football or floorball club offers club merch to its members and fans: jerseys (EUR 65–85), caps (EUR 25), water bottles (EUR 15) and hoodies (EUR 55).
+In the mini-webshop, the buyer selects the product, size and color, enters their address and pays immediately.
+The club receives the order including payment and ships the product or offers pickup at the next home game.

-2.2 Cultural association ticket shop: Concert, theatre, reading
+2.2 Cultural club ticket shop: concert, theater, reading

-A brass band association sells tickets for its annual concert (EUR 25 adults, EUR 15 children).
-Instead of selling the tickets in cash at the entrance, it sets up an online ticket shop.
-Buyers select the category, pay via TWINT or credit card and receive a confirmation email which serves as a ticket.
-At the entrance, the confirmation is scanned via smartphone or printout, or checked manually.
-Advantage: The association knows the number of visitors in advance and can plan catering better.
+A brass band sells tickets for its annual concert (EUR 25 adults, EUR 15 children).
+Instead of selling the tickets in cash at the entrance, they set up an online ticket shop.
+The buyer selects the category, pays via TWINT or credit card, and receives a confirmation email that serves as a ticket.
+At the entrance, the confirmation is scanned via smartphone or printout or checked manually.
+Advantage: The club knows the number of visitors in advance and can plan catering better.

-A yoga association offers a 10-class subscription for EUR 180 and individual lessons for EUR 22.
-A cooking association sells individual course slots (EUR 75 per evening).
+A yoga club offers a 10-session subscription for EUR 180 and single lessons for EUR 22.
+A cooking club sells individual course places (EUR 75 per evening).
 In the mini-webshop, the product page also serves as a registration form: name, email, desired course and date.
-Payment is made directly during registration – saving the association from having to follow up.
-For recurring offers, subscription models with automatic monthly debiting are ideal.
+Payment is made directly upon registration – saving the club from having to follow up.
+For recurring offers, subscription models with automatic monthly billing are suitable.

 3. Comparison of three sales channels